 Some synonyms for this variety are Moustrou, Madiran, Harriague, Bordeleza.

 Tannat is also the most popular red wine variety in beef-eating Uruguay under the name of Harriague.
 It's popularity there probably stems from the Basque heritage of many Uruguayans who brought the variety when they immigrated.

-Tannat varietal wines wines are also very high in polyphenols.
+Tannat varietal wines are also very high in polyphenols.
 These are the good chemicals in wine that keep your heart healthy.

 In a recent review in the UK Guardian, Malcolm Smith writes

 South-west France stands out as the place to be if you want to live a long life.
 In spite of a diet rich in saturated fats from foie gras, cassoulet and copious cheeses, parts of this region have double the French average of men aged 90-plus.
-Corder puts it down to the local red wines, exemplified by the gutsy Madiran.Sounds like excellent advice to me.
+Corder puts it down to the local red wines, exemplified by the gutsy Madiran.

-See this article about resveratrol
+See this article about the health benefits of Resveratrol